The Conversion of Saul, 1-22

 Looking back over this account of Saul’s conversion, Stott remarks that a person’s conversion ‘is only the beginning.
 The same grace which brings a person to new birth is able to transform him or her into Christ’s image.
 Every new convert becomes a changed person, and has new titles to prove it, namely a ‘disciple’ (26) or ‘saint’ (13), newly related to God, a ‘brother’ (17) or sister, newly related to the church, and a ‘witness’ (22:15; 26:16), newly related to the world.
 If these three relationships—to God, the church and the world—are not seen in professed converts, we have good reason to question the reality of their conversion.
 But whenever they are visibly present, we have good reason to magnify the grace of God.’

-At this point in the narrative Peter is re-introduced, in preparation for the momentous recorded in the next two chapters.
-In travelling from Lydda to Joppa he is moving further and further into Gentile territory.
-As he does so he experiences God’s blessing on his ministry of preaching and healing.
+With Saul/Paul waiting in the wings, Peter is re-introduced, in preparation for the momentous recorded in the next two chapters.
+The spread of the gospel has been described as beginning in Jerusalem, then to Judea, Samaria, and Galilee, northwards to Damascus (Acts 9:10,19) and now westwards to Lydda and Joppa.
+In travelling from Lydda to Joppa Peter is moving further and further into Gentile territory.
+As he does so he experiences God’s blessing on his ministry of preaching and healing, and, when he reaches Joppa, in in place to hear Cornelius’ momentous summons.

-The saints are Jewish Christians, as in v13.
+He came down to the saints – Jewish Christians, as in v13.
 Peter would not be ready to minister among the Gentiles until after the events recorded in chapters 10 and 11.

 ‘The Christians are called saints, not only some particular eminent ones, as saint Peter and saint Paul, but every sincere professor of the faith of Christ.’
 (MHC)

 Lydda was situated to the north-east of Jerusalem, twelve miles south-east of Joppa.
-The modern name is Lod, and it is the site of the Tel Aviv airport.
+In 1 Chron 8:12 it is called Lod.
+This is also the modern name, and it is the site of the Tel Aviv airport.
 Peter’s purpose was not only to preach the gospel but also to teach and encourage the saints (cf Lk 22:32).

 The healing is immediate and complete: “Jesus Christ heals you” (not, for instance, “Jesus Christ will help you to feel better”)